omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 So it takes `O(n^2)` to sort the array.

-* Remember constants in Big O is ignored, you might say that each iteration you go over less elements `(n-1)`.
+* Remember constants in Big O is ignored, you might say that each iteration you go over fewer elements `(n-1)`.
 While that's true, yet Big O ignores constants.

 ### Example :